KayZou/NativeExpense/README.md

-A  ```simple``` React Native App that lets users set their goals, by creating and deleting them after achieving them!
+A `simple` React Native App that lets users set & manage their goals!

 # Getting Started

->**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
+> **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 ## Step 1: Start the Metro Server